nestybox/sysbox/docs/design.md

   The system container has no visibility and permissions to access it.

 * The second directory is exposed inside the system container.
-  Sysboxd gives the root user in the system container full access to it (i.e., mounts it read-write as the system container's cgroup root, and changes the ownership on the host to match the system container's root process uid(gid)).
+  Sysbox gives the root user in the system container full access to it (i.e., mounts it read-write as the system container's cgroup root, and changes the ownership on the host to match the system container's root process uid(gid)).

-* In addition, Sysboxd uses the cgroup namespace to hide the host path for the cgroup root inside the system container.
+* In addition, Sysbox uses the cgroup namespace to hide the host path for the cgroup root inside the system container.

 ### Read-only paths

-* Sysboxd will honor read-only paths in the system container spec, except when these correspond to paths managed by sysbox-fs.
+* Sysbox will honor read-only paths in the system container spec, except when these correspond to paths managed by sysbox-fs.